 Could You Be the Next Victim?

-When it comes to cyber-attacks, Lapsus$ is like many cybercriminal activities that exploit the vulnerable assets of the organizations.
+Regarding cyber-attacks, Lapsus$ is like many cybercriminal activities that exploit the vulnerable assets of organizations.
 It started its hacking journey with the Brazilian Ministry of Health, now targeting high-profile companies.
-There is no time left where Lapsus$ might target small-scale organizations.
+There is no time when Lapsus$ targets small-scale organizations.

 It is wise to take preventive actions to protect the organization’s security posture.
 Therefore, using an excellent cyber security tool might help organizations protect the environment from potential threats.